 DevOps refers to a set of cultural practices and philosophies that bring together the software development (Dev) and operations (Ops) teams to shorten the development cycle.
 It also offers continuous delivery while maintaining the high quality of the software.

-DevOps has gained popularity because it enables you to make updates to the application and fix bugs frequently.
+DevOps in IT industry has gained popularity because it enables you to make updates to the application and fix bugs frequently.
 Thus, continuous integration of CI and CD are the hallmarks of the DevOps model.

 It automates the build and delivery process of software applications.
-Usually, these applications are made up of multiple microservices and are typically deployed in the cloud and containerized environments.
+These applications are usually made up of multiple microservices and deployed in cloud and containerized environments.

-The DevOps model, when used with cloud-based elastic infrastructure, has the capability to meet a rise in demand by auto-scaling its processes.
-It enables the DevOps teams to offer new computing resources (containers/virtual machines, etc.) and deploy additional application instances on a needs basis.
+When used with cloud-based elastic infrastructure, the DevOps model can meet a rise in demand by auto-scaling its processes.
+It enables the DevOps teams to offer new computing resources (containers/virtual machines, etc.) and deploy additional application instances as needed.

 What is DevOps Security?

 Despite the many business benefits of DevOps, the model is vulnerable to security breaches.
 Ensuring application security is a challenging task.
 For example, a DevOps model increases the number of automated processes.
 It also builds and deploys applications using the microservices architecture and containers.
-Not only that, but it also uses a wide array of tools and code repositories.
+It also uses a wide array of tools and code repositories.

 Thus, many tools, services, and applications need to be secured while using the DevOps model for application development.
 This is not the case with traditional development methodologies, which don’t use such a wide variety of tools, etc. Hence, a DevOps model requires stringent security measures to develop and deploy secure applications at scale.

 DevOps has genuinely revolutionized the software development lifecycle.
-Companies now focus on the agility to provide microservices applications as opposed to monolithic applications.
-Thus, security needs to be adequately integrated into the development and operational processes of the company.
+Companies now focus on agility to provide microservices applications rather than monolithic applications.
+Thus, security needs to be adequately integrated into the company’s development and operational processes.

 The DevOps security approach offers a secure development environment that defines security patterns for applications and services built and deployed.
-It also automates security for processes that have been automated.
+It also automates security for automated processes.

 Challenges of Securing the DevOps Model